-At any point in your scene, add an “ask” block to present the choice.
+Add an ask block to present the choice.

 Detach the code below it.

-Add the “answer” variable in the first value of the "equals" block.
+in the first value of the Equals block.

 In the other value, type in the decision.

-Type in your response, and the original ending plays.
+Type in your response in the original ending place,

 Next, provide an alternate ending.

-To make a new scene, click on the stage, then the costumes tab.
+To make a new scene, click on the Stage,

 Click the new backdrop.